JindiChai/molab-2024-09-Jindi/README.md

 # Week 5
 This week, I continued improving my app based on the project from last week.
 I applied the @AppStorage functionality that I learned this week to replace the previously used @State.
 Now, after users use the focus timer, the system will automatically save the last selected duration, making it more convenient for users to repeat their focus sessions.
 Additionally, I used @AppStorage to add a counter feature, which tracks how many times the user has focused.

 Beyond that, I also improved the UI of the focus timer.
-I added a background color to the main interface and implemented a visual timeline when the focus session starts.
+I added a background color to the main interface and implemented a visual remaining time bar when the focus session starts.
 This allows users to clearly see how much time has passed during their session.